gaetanBloch/gaetanBloch/README.md

 - I'm an Associate and Shareholder @<a href="https://www.time-planet.com/en">Team for The Planet</a>
   🌍
 - I'm also currently actively involved in a partnership with <a href="https://wwww.geekle.us">
-  Geekle.us</a> that organizes worldwide summits on High Tech trends, as a speaker, moderator and part of the acceptance committee for picking the relevant talks.
+  Geekle.us</a> organizing worldwide summits on High Tech trends as a speaker, moderator and part of the acceptance committee to pick the relevant talks.
-- I love Japan and I lived, studied and worked in Tokyo for 6 years 🗼
+- I love Japan, and I lived, studied, and worked in Tokyo for 6 years 🗼
-- I'm found of sports in general, although I particularly like Volley-ball and Badminton 🏐 🏸
+- I'm fond of sports in general, although I particularly like Volley-ball and Badminton 🏐 🏸

-### 📫 Reach me by e-mail on [my Personal address](mailto:gbloch@gaetan-bloch.com)
+### 📫 Reach me by e-mail on [my Personal address](mailto:gbloch@gaetanbloch.org)

 ### 📄 Learn about my experiences on [my LinkedIn resume](https://www.linkedin.com/in/gaetanbloch)